includeos/includeos.org/_src/_posts/2018-11-19-debugging.md

 ![Fly, a very common bug](/assets/img/posts/fly.jpg)

-## Debugging IncludeOS virtual machine with gdb
+## Debugging a IncludeOS virtual machine with gdb

 Debugging binaries running in virtual machines has been done for a long time.
 It works just like other types of remote debugging, such as on an embedded device or on a remote server, by having the program host communicate over some networking protocol instead of trapping directly to the debugger process whenever you hit a breakpoint. gdb is one example of a debugger that can do this, and once you have it set up debugging a running IncludeOS service inside a virtual machine is exactly like debugging any other program.
 You'll be able to single-step through your code, inspect the value of local variables, inspect stack frames and registers (or modify them) and everything else as you go, with GUI assistance if you prefer.